MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/cost-price-resolution.md

 Estimate lines for Time refer to the quote and contract line details for time and resource assignments on a project.

 After a cost price list is resolved, the system uses the **Role**, **Resourcing Company**, and **Resourcing Unit** fields on the estimate line for Time to match against the role price lines in the price list.
 This match assumes that you are using out-of-the-box pricing dimensions for labor cost.
 If you configured the system to match fields instead of, or in addition to **Role**, **Resourcing Company**, and **Resourcing Unit**, then a different combination will be used to retrieve a matching role price line.
 If the application finds a role price line that has a cost rate for the **Role**, **Resourcing Company**, and **Resourcing Unit** combination, that is the default cost rate.
-If the application is unable to exactly match the combination of **Role**, **Resourcing Company**, and **Resourcing Unit** values, then it will retrieve role price lines with a matching role value, but have null values for **Resourcing Unit** and or **Resourcing Company**.
-Once it finds a matching role price record with matching role price value, cost rate defaults from that record.
+If the application can't exactly match the combination of **Role**, **Resourcing Company**, and **Resourcing Unit** values, it will retrieve role price lines with a matching role value, but have null values for **Resourcing Unit** and **Resourcing Company**.
+After a matching role price record with matching role price value is found, the cost rate defaults from that record.

 > [!NOTE]
 > If you configure a different prioritization of **Role**, **Resourcing Company**, and **Resourcing Unit**, or if you have other dimensions that have higher priority, this behavior will change accordingly.
 The system retrieves role price records with values that match each of the pricing dimension values in order of priority with rows that have null values for those dimensions coming last in the priority order.